NIS2 in the United Kingdom

 Small and medium enterprises (SME)

-In addition, the CS&R Bill is expected to extend regulation to certain SME RDSPs.
+Additionally, the CS&R Bill is expected to extend regulation to certain SME RDSPs.
 While under the NIS Regulations, small and micro RDSPs are exempt from the 2018 Regulations as described above, the forthcoming Bill may change this.
 UK regulators might designate smaller RDSPs as critical suppliers if they meet the DSC designation criteria to ensure regulation of high-risk providers regardless of size.

 up